RodrigoNPereira/ninja-project-rodrigo/README.md

 After this step, with the help of matplotlib-pyplot and pandas, it's possible to obtain graphs and show the data in a intiuitive form.

+The graphs that were plotted with this code are in the images directory.

 **Instructions of use**

 For a personal experience and further study with data analysis, you must update the project ID with your own and changing the credentials as well.
 All of this is possible by creating a Google Cloud account and creating a new project.